Alexandra07e/Proiect-Atestat/README.md

-Subprograms – Informatics Graduation Project
+# 📚 Subprograms – Informatics Graduation Project

-📖 Overview
-This project is my Informatics graduation thesis (Atestat), focusing on the concept of subprograms in programming.
-It combines a theoretical presentation of subprograms with the implementation and analysis of a complex problem solved using subprograms.
+This project is my **Informatics graduation thesis (Atestat)**, focusing on **subprograms** as a fundamental concept in programming.
+It includes both a **theoretical study** and the implementation of a **complex problem** solved through modular programming techniques.

-The goal is to:

-Explain the concept, structure, and advantages of using subprograms.

-Demonstrate their practical application in solving a challenging programming task.
+---

-🧠 Theory
+## 🧠 Core Topics
-The theoretical section covers:

-Definition of subprograms (functions & procedures).

-Classification: parameterless subprograms, subprograms with parameters, recursive subprograms.

-Parameter passing methods: by value, by reference.

-Scope and lifetime of variables.

-Advantages: modularity, code reusability, easier debugging, improved readability.

-Examples in pseudo-code and a chosen programming language.
+- **Definition & Types** – Functions, procedures, recursive subprograms
+- **Parameter Passing** – By value, by reference
+- **Variable Scope** – Local vs. global, lifetime of variables
+- **Advantages** – Modularity, reusability, maintainability
+- **Best Practices** – Clear naming, documentation, and testing

+---

-💻 Practical Problem
+## 🛠 Practical Problem

-The practical part presents a complex programming problem that requires:
+- **Language Used** – *C++*

-Dividing the solution into multiple subprograms for clarity and maintainability.
+- **Complexity** – Decomposed into multiple subprograms for clarity

-Combining algorithmic thinking with good programming practices.

-Using subprograms for:

-Input/output handling.
+- **Functional Blocks**:
+  - Input/Output handling

-Data processing.
+  - Data validation

-Specific algorithmic tasks.

-Modular decomposition of the solution.

-Programming language: (specify here, e.g. C++ / Java / Python) IDE used: (e.g. Code::Blocks, Visual Studio Code)
+  - Core algorithm implementation
+  - Auxiliary processing functions

+---

+## 💻 Technologies Used

+- **IDE** – *Code::Blocks*

+---

+## 🧪 Testing & Verification

+- Individual testing of each subprogram
+- Integration testing for the complete workflow
+- Example inputs and outputs provided in documentation
+- Code reviewed for readability and performance